developerDebmeet/Learn_Spring/README.md

         - By using a specific annotation, we can give more info to the framework about our intentions \
         - We can use AOP (aspect oriented programming) to add additional behaviour \
             - eg : For @Repository, Spring automatically wires in JDBC Exception translation features \

+Spring Framework and Modules \
+    - Fundamental Features : in Spring Core module [IOC, Container, Dep Injection, AutoWiring] \
+    - Web Apps/REST API : in Spring MVC module \
+    - Reactive Web App : in Spring WebFlux module \
+    - Data Access : JDBC, JPA etc \
+    - Integration : JMS \
+    - Testing/Mock Objects : Spring MVC Test \
+Why is Spring Framework divided into Modules ? \
+    - Each app can choose modules they want to make use of

+Spring Projects : \
+    - Application architectures evolve continuously : \
+        - Web > REST API > Microservices > Cloud > and whatever comes next .... \
+    - Spring has remained relevant through evolution via Spring Projects \
+        - Spring Framework \
+        - Spring Security \
+        - Spring Data \
+        - Spring Integration \
+        - Spring Boot : Popular Framework for building microservices \
+        - Spring Cloud

+Hierarchy : Spring Projects > Spring Framework > Spring Modules \
+Why is Spring EcoSystem so popular ? \
+    - Loose Coupling : Spring manages creation and wiring of beans and dependencies \
+        - Makes it easy to build loosely coupled applications
+        - Make writing unit tests easy [Spring Unit Testing] \
+    - Reduced BoilerPlate Code : Focus on business logic \
+        - eg : no need for exception handling in each method \
+            - All checked exceptions are converted to Runtime or unchecked exceptions \
+    - Architectural Flexibility : Spring Modules and Projects \
+        - We can pick and choose which ones to use and no need to use all of them \
+    - Evolution with time : microservices and cloud